Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 Ficus montana (Oak Leaf Fig) requires bright light with some direct sunlight, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

-Ficus montana also called Oak-leafed Fig is one of the vining Ficus varieties with oval-shaped leaves which are covered with short hairs in form of bristles and resemble oak leaves.
+Ficus montana also called Oak-leafed Fig is one of the vining Ficus varieties and bears oval-shaped leaves, covered with short hairs in form of bristles and resemble oak leaves.

 The leaves on new growth are brown-green but they turn green as they mature.
 Oak-leafed Fig is a crawling plant like Creeping Fig (Ficus pumila) both of which are ideal groundcovers as they develop roots at the nodes.